Primary Health Care

 The following immunizations are available at Student Health and Wellness.
 Current costs for each immunization is listed on our Fees page.
 If students need an immunization not listed, inquire at the clinic as to whether it can be ordered.

 The American College Health Association has provided immunization recommendations for college students.
 To access recommendations click here.

 Series of two injections are needed for lasting protection and the doses should be given at least six months apart.

 - Available to anyone exposed to unsafe food or water and for those who may be traveling to areas at risk for Hepatitis A.

 - Encouraged to gay and bisexual men by CDC and the Advisory Committee on Immunization Practices (ACIP).

 Series of three shots: First dose as a newborn, second doses one month later, third dose five months later.
 Missing a dose does not require starting over.

 UMKC Student Health and Wellness offers Gardasil, for female and male students, and Cervarix for female students only.
 If you are unable to pay for the vaccine, both manufacturers offer a patient assistance program.

 Gardasil (Merck) Patient Assistance Program

-- Please print the from, complete Section 1, and bring the form and all required documentation to Student Health and Wellness.
+- Complete Section 1, and bring the form and all required documentation to Student Health and Wellness.
 Your healthcare provider will complete Section 2 of the form.
-To access the form, click here.

 Cervarix (GKS) Patient Assistance Program